 - 6.76 Safeguarded Land is land between the existing urban area and the inner boundary of the Green Belt.
 The sites identified as Safeguarded Land may be required to meet longer-term development needs beyond the current plan period. - 6.77 Safeguarded Land is not allocated for development at the present time, and planning permission for the permanent development of these sites will only be approved following a review of the Local Plan that allocates the land for this development.
 In the meantime, Safeguarded Land will continue to be protected from development until such time as it is required.
 Only development that is necessary for the operation of existing uses, or a temporary use that would not prejudice the long-term development of the site, will be permitted on Safeguarded Land. - 6.78 The two areas of Safeguarded Land have a combined potential capacity for around 1,000 dwellings.
+In addition, it is assumed that 318 dwellings at site MN2.5 Crowland Street, Southport, 90 dwellings at site MN2.2 Land at Moss Lane, Southport, 80 dwellings at site MN2.46 Land East of Maghull, and 263 dwellings at Town Lane, Southport (permission ref S/2012/0400) will be delivered after 2030 due to likely market take up rates.
+This land, with a total estimated capacity of some 1,750 dwellings, will ensure that the proposed Green Belt boundary will endure in the longer term, beyond the current Local Plan period, though no specific time horizon is identified as to when that will be.
+The two areas of Safeguarded Land have a combined potential capacity for around 1,000 dwellings.
 In addition, it is assumed that 278 dwellings at site MN2.5 Crowland Street, Southport, and 213 dwellings at Town Lane, Southport (permission ref S/2012/0400) will be delivered after 2030 due to likely market take up rates.
 This land, with a total estimated capacity of some 1500 dwellings, will ensure that the proposed Green Belt boundary will endure in the longer term, beyond the current Local Plan period, though no specific time horizon is identified as to when that will be.